anutron/mootools-depender/README.md

 	$ virtualenv env
 	$ env/bin/python django/depender/setup.py develop
 	$ env/bin/python django/mootools/manage.py runserver

+If you want you can force the server to run in debug mode like so:

+	$ DESKTOP_DEPENDER_DEBUG=1 env/bin/python django/mootools/manage.py runserver

 For more about virtualenv see [http://pypi.python.org/pypi/virtualenv](http://pypi.python.org/pypi/virtualenv).
 Once you've started the server you should be able to hit it with a request for some JS.
 Like this: